 However, 35% of Aboriginal and Torres Strait Islander adults have never had an eye exam.

-Australia is the only developed, high-income country where trachoma is endemic.
-While trachoma has been eradicated in many parts of the country, it still exists in South Australia, the Northern Territory and Western Australia.
+Australia is the only developed, high-income country where trachoma still exists, and while it has been eradicated in many parts of the country, it can still be found in very remote parts of South Australia, the Northern Territory and Western Australia.

 The Foundation’s programs in Australia